Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe

+{BATSE Light curves may be normalized in time and count rates by matched filtering using a mode light curve $L_j(t)$ from (\ref{EQN_Lj}), defined by numerical integration of the equations of suspended accretion (with fixed points at extremal and slow spin).
+The resulting normalized light curves may then be averaged.
+The results compare well the model light curve, showing consistency especially for relatively long duration GRBs.
+Such model light curve can be created by considering $\theta_H=\theta_H(t)$ to be positively correlated to the ISCO: $L_j\propto \Omega_H^2$ and, since $L_j$ is dimensionless in geometrical units, $L_j\propto (r_{ISCO}\Omega_H)^2$.
+In this set-up, $L_j\propto z^2\Omega_H^2$ in a Taylor series expansion in $z=r_{ISCO}/M$, where $r_{ISCO}$ denotes the ISCO radius.}

 Normalized light curves (nLC) extracted from the BATSE catalogue of LGRBs allow a confrontation with model templates of spindown, of black holes against high density matter at the ISCO and (proto-)neutron stars by magnetic winds.
-In making the connection to the observed GRB emission, we consider a linear correlation between ultra-relativistic baryon-poor outflows and the observed prompt GRB emission.
-Fig. \ref{figmf} shows match between nLC and model templates.
+In making a connection to the observed GRB emission, we consider a linear correlation between ultra-relativistic baryon-poor outflows and the observed prompt GRB emission.
+Fig. \ref{figmf} shows a match between nLC and model templates.
 The results favour the first, especially so for very long duration events with $T_{90}$ exceeding tens of seconds.
-Similar results obtain for nLC extract from {\em Swift} \citep{gup12}.
+Similar results obtain for normalized light curves extracted from {\em Swift} \citep{gup12}.

 Noticeable also is an improvement in the fit for relatively long duration events with $T_{90}> 20$ s \citep{van09}.
 We attribute this to the time scale of jet breakout in a remnant stellar envelope for the majority of long GRBs originating in CC-SNe \citep{van12}, possibly further in association with the most rapidly spinning black holes \citep{van09}.
 Based on different observations related to the relatively flat distribution of $T_{90}$ below 20 s, a similar conclusion obtains \citep{bro13}.